marcusboon/vim/README.md

     git submodule init
     git submodule update

+Then you might have to follow install instructions, especially for [Command-T](https://github.com/wincent/Command-T)

-Finally you can use my vimrc
+Finally, you can use my vimrc

     ln -s .vim/vimrc .vimrc